harness/developer-hub/docs/chaos-engineering/chaos-faults/kube-resilience/kubelet-density.md

 Refer to the [common attributes](../common-tunables-for-all-faults) to tune the common tunables for all the faults.

-### Pod template provided as CM
+### Pod template provided as configmap

 A chaos experiment creates pods on the target node during execution.
-The template for the pod is provided by mounting the pod-template using the configmap and passing the name and mountPath of the pod using the `POD_TEMPLATE_CM` and `POD_TEMPLATE_PATH` environment variables, respectively.
+The template for the pod is provided by mounting the pod template using the configmap and passing the name and mountPath of the pod using the `POD_TEMPLATE_CM` and `POD_TEMPLATE_PATH` environment variables, respectively.

 Use the following example to tune it: